Bill Huizenga: Political positions

-Marriage

-Huizenga voted against the "Respect for Marriage Act" codifying Loving v.
+Huizenga voted against the Respect for Marriage Act codifying Loving v.
 Virginia and Obergefell v.
 Hodges, recognizing marriages across state lines regardless of "sex, race, ethnicity, or national origin of those individuals."

+On healthcare, he describes himself as an opponent of Obamacare.

+He opposes abortion and is a member of the Congressional Pro-Life caucus.
+He has voted to prevent federal tax money from being used for the procurement of abortions.

+In both 2022 and 2024, Huizenga endorsed Nancy DeBoer for Michigan state representative in the 86th district.
+DeBoer has been accused by many of homophobia.

 Personal life

 Huizenga and his wife have five children and live in Holland.
 He attends Haven Christian Reformed Church in Zeeland.

-On October 14, 2020, Huizenga announced that he had tested positive for COVID-19.